Tnixc/simple/README.md

 # Simple Build tool

-- [ ] Version that actually uses [Web components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
-In js/ts probably
+-   [ ] colorful, actually good logs.
 -   [x] Commands such as `dev`, `build`, `new`.
-- [ ] Proper escaping from {}, "", etc.
+-   [x] Proper escaping from {}, "", etc. -> you dont actually need this now that we're using `${}` syntax
 -   [ ] Props and slots
 -   [x] The error handling is abysmal.
 Mainly due to me using unwrap(), Result type and ? everywhere. - more work to be done but it's in an ok state for now
 -   [x] Make it so it ignores commented out lines.
 -   [ ] Check for circular deps
 -   [ ] Implement MD rendering (external lib)
 -   [ ] Look into testing
 -   [ ] Give warnings for unused and not found components
 -   [x] Watcher or HMR (HMR is too complex so probably not) -> Watcher is done but it's not very good.
 -   [x] Live reloading with livejs.
 -   [ ] CSS scoping in components but waiting for [@scope general support](https://developer.mozilla.org/en-US/docs/Web/CSS/@scope) just use tw for now
-- [ ] Type safety-ish warnings when template doesn't match data
+-   [ ] Type safety-ish warnings when template doesn't match data -> can do with after pass for ${} syntax in results.
 -   [x] Speed tests.
 -   [ ] Cache what has changed with hashing so no need to rebuild if stuff is same. -> can massively speed it up if lots of templating.
 -   [x] Get templates working
 -   [x] Get components working
 -   [x] Copy files from /public to /dist

+-   [ ] Version that actually uses [Web components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
+In js/ts probably

 # Docs